Breakthrough on Tissue Preservation Offers New Hope for Knee and Jaw Patients

 Equally contributing authors of the study are Dustin Mueller, a DMD/PhD student from the NIH T32 dental research training program within the Clemson-MUSC Bioengineering Program and Hai Yao, Clemson’s associate vice president for biomedical Innovation.

-One thought on “Breakthrough on Tissue Preservation Offers New Hope for Knee and Jaw Patients”
+2 thoughts on “Breakthrough on Tissue Preservation Offers New Hope for Knee and Jaw Patients”

 1. it is great news. my 42 years daughter is sufferting from tdj disorder and the disc is worn out. hopefully you will find a solution